 - CMS averages the measure's stars then rounds on the Half-Star

 Plans get more than bragging rights from higher Stars.
-Star Ratings also determine how much money they get from CMS.
-High performing plans get other rewards and low performing plans get sanctioned.
+Star Ratings also determine how much money they get from the government as well as other marketing benefits.
+Low performing plans get sanctioned.
 The net is that insurers invest very heavily in improving star ratings.

 The definitive guide to Star Ratings is the 175 page Technical Specifications from CMS 2022technotes20210902.pdf (cms.gov), but we think a short tutorial is helpful for some people.

 Kinds and Sources of Measures